-- Level 1 - ➤ None - Level 2 - > Free flap patients should be monitored in an ICU for the first 24-48 hours post-operatively - Pharmacologic venous thromboembolism prophylaxis should be initiated immediately post-operatively when a patient's Caprini risk score is ≥ 8, but should be held until 24-48 hours post-operatively if the score is < 8. - > Crystalloid fluid resuscitation should be used to ensure adequate flap and renal perfusion with a goal urine output of 0.5-1.0 mL/kg/hr. - > Crystalloid volumes should not exceed 130mL/kg per 24 hour period. - > Colloids should be used with caution in free flap patients. - > Patients should not be "left dry" for the sake of improved flap survival. - > Once a patient's fluid status is adequate, norepinephrine is the vasopressor of choice if the patient remains hypotensive. - Level 3 - ➤ None
+- Level 1 - > None - Level 2 - > Free flap patients should be monitored in an ICU for the first 24-48 hours post-operatively - ➤ Pharmacologic venous thromboembolism prophylaxis should be initiated immediately post-operatively when a patient's Caprini risk score is ≥ 8 but should be held until 24-48 hours post-operatively if the score is < 8. - Crystalloid fluid resuscitation should be used to ensure adequate flap and renal perfusion with a goal urine output of 0.5-1.0 mL/kg/hr. - > Crystalloid volumes should not exceed 130 mL/kg per 24-hour period. - > Colloids should be used with caution in free flap patients. - > Patients should not be "left dry" for the sake of improved flap survival. - Once a patient's fluid status is adequate, norepinephrine is the vasopressor of choice if the patient remains hypotensive. - Continuous NIRS monitoring can recognize early stages of arterial and venous thrombosis and is a dependable method for noninvasive postoperative flap surveillance. - > StO2 ≤30% and the drop rate indicator Δ StO2/ Δ t ≥ 20% per hour sustained more than 30 minutes predicted vascular complications - Level 3 - > None